1. DEBT RELIEF

 Private collection activity

-It may surprise you to know that the IRS contracts some of its delinquent taxes to private collection agencies.
+It may surprise you to know that the IRS uses private collection agencies for some delinquent taxes.
 These collection agencies are used to track down people who have not been in contact with the IRS about their tax debt for at least a year.

-While there are private collection agencies working on behalf of the IRS, be wary of scams involving people posing as IRS tax collectors.
+While some private collection agencies legitimately work on behalf of the IRS, be wary of scams involving people posing as IRS tax collectors.

 Here are three basic tips to help you guard against these scams:

-• The IRS will notify you directly in writing before you are contacted by a private collection agency.
+• The IRS will notify you directly in writing before a private collection agency contacts you.

 • A list of the private collection agencies contracted by the IRS is available on the IRS web site.
 If someone contacts you, make sure their firm is on this list.
-If you are suspicious, contact the collection agency at the phone number on the IRS site and verify that the person contacting you is a legitimate representative.
+Reach out to the collection agency at the phone number on the IRS site and verify that the person calling you is a legitimate representative.

 • Always make any tax payments directly to the IRS and not to any third-party representative.